 Since our data are collected at the enterprise level and contain information about both firms and employees, we make use of the linked employer-employee nature of the dataset.
 Household-level data typically do not allow one to control for firm characteristics that can often have important implications for wages and wage inequality (see Meng, 2004 and references therein).
 A priori, including firm-specific effects should alter the magnitude of the gender wage gap if (i), the wage gap is correlated, either negatively or positively, with the firms' observed and unobserved characteristics; (ii), the wage gap between males and females is due to gender-based sorting of workers across firms that pay different wages.
-For instance, there is evidence of gender segregation across firms in the African manufacturing sector (Fafchamps et al., 2009) and in small firms in USA
+For instance, there is evidence of gender segregation across firms in the African manufacturing sector (Fafchamps et al., 2009) and in small firms in USA (Carrington and Troske, 1995).
+If there are high paying firms that hire more men than women and low paying firms hiring more women, then firms' characteristics will influence the gender differences in wages.
+Controlling for firm heterogeneity should then reduce the magnitude of the gender wage gap.
+With linked employer-employee data, we can include firm-specific effects to account for such firm-level influences on the gender wage gaps.4 We also use information on firm characteristics to examine correlates of within-firm gender wage gaps, relying on a two-step procedure including wage regressions and difference in firm fixed effects regressions.

-$^{3}$ A few examples of developing country studies are Diaz et al. (2013) who find that some of the Big Five traits result in earning gains of 5-10 percent in urban Peru, and Glewwe et al. (2013) who find no evidence that non-cognitive skills matter for wage determination in rural China.
+$^{^{3}}$ A few examples of developing country studies are Diaz et al. (2013) who find that Grit and some of the Big Five traits result in earning gains of 5-10 percent in urban Peru, and Glewwe et al. (2013) who find no evidence that non-cognitive skills matter for wage determination in rural China.
 But none of them examine the salience of these traits for gender wage gaps.